 Figure 1: A shows 12 month SPEI at the site from 2010-2022, and B shows monthly precipitation for 2013-2014.
 C shows the alternating strips in summer 2014, before pants had established in the 2014 strips.
 D is a high-resolution image showing individual shrub canopies throughout the 2013 strips and absent in the 2014 strips.
 E was taken on the ground in 2023 at the strip boundary.
 F shows the location.

 Figure 2.
 Species composition and diversity.
 A is an NMDS using abundance data, and B is an NMDS using occurrence data.
 Four letter species codes (Table S1) correspond with the species that were significantly correlated (p<0.001) with the ordination.
 C is the Shannon-Weaver diversity index, and D is species richness and for each plot.
 Horizontal black bars in C and C are the medians.
+Abbreviations: ATCA = Atriplex canescens, BASC = Bassia scoparia, BOCU = Bouteloua curtipendula, BRTE = Bromus tectorum, CHBE = Chenopodium belanderia, COAR Convolvulus arvensis, HEVI Heterotheca villosa, MESA = Medicago sativa, NAVI = Nassella viridula, PASM = Pascopyrum smithii, SATR = Salsola tragus, SCSC = Schizachyrium scoparium, SIAL = Sisymbrium altissimum, PAVI = Panicum virgatum